Here’s what you need to know—and how you can take action and support abortion.

 By overturning Roe v.
 Wade, the Supreme Court has decided that there is no constitutional right to an abortion, and that it is now up to each state in the US to determine the legality of abortion.
 This means that individual states now have the right to ban abortion completely—and 26 states are certain or likely to do so because of pre-existing restrictions, abortion trigger laws, or legislation in the works.

 “The Supreme Court is on the wrong side of history today,” says Kiki Freedman, Hey Jane’s co-founder and CEO.
 “By overturning Roe v Wade, these activist justices are attacking individual liberty and putting the health of millions of people at risk.
 This out-of-touch decision turns back the clocks on equal rights at a time when the majority of Americans believe everyone should have access to safe abortion.”

-Let us be clear: Abortion is still legal in the states Hey Jane operates in—California, Colorado, Connecticut, Illinois, New Jersey, New Mexico, New York, and Washington—and it’s your right to access care.
+Let us be clear: Abortion is still legal in the states Hey Jane operates in—California, Colorado, Connecticut, District of Columbia, Hawaii, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, New York, Virginia, and Washington—and it’s your right to access care.
 “As a telemedicine provider of safe and effective medication abortion, Hey Jane will continue treating patients and providing high-quality abortion access,” says Kiki.
 Our supportive and compassionate clinical care team is here to support anyone who is eligible for care with Hey Jane.